omariio1000/CS314/README.md

 Create a service record and store it in the filesystem.

+**Displaying Services**

+Display a list of services offered and their descriptions, codes, and cost.

 **Change  password**

 Change provider password.
 Allows provider to view it before defciding whether or not to change it.